 Other features in Trello let you create and manage content calendars and also development roadmaps.

 But the standout feature in Trello is Butler.
-With this, you could automate your workflow easily, designing a set of actions be done against a condition- for instance a card could be moved from development to optimization column when someone is tagged to it.
+With this, you could automate your workflow easily, designing a set of actions to be done against a condition- for instance, a card could be moved from development to optimization column when someone is tagged to it.

-Such automation not only makes it easy to manage the workflow, it also reduces process durations.
+Such automation not only makes it easy to manage the workflow but also reduces process durations.

 Should you choose Trello or Jira?

 Trello offers a rather decent set of functionalities coupled with a clean and intuitive interface.
 Add to that the presence of a feature like Butler and it is hard not to make a case for it.
 But as was mentioned before, if a project is heavily reliant on sprints for efficient completion, then, Jira could be a better fit for you.